 Whilst the primary focus of the operational reporting is revenues earned by the interconnector, we also undertake an assessment of specific costs as and when this is required, most notably as a result of specific costs reopeners that may have been triggered.
-The relevant regime reopeners are set out in a licensee's special licence conditions.
-Further information can be found in section 4.4 of this document.
+The relevant regime reopeners are set out in a licensee's Special Conditions.
+Further information can be found in section 4.7 of this document.